 Gallstone related diseases account for approximately one third of emergency general surgery admissions and referrals and there is wide variation in the management of these patients, with cholecystectomy rates within 10 days of first admission (i.e. urgent cholecystectomy) for acute cholecystitis ranging from 0% to 35% across England.2

-Chole-QuIC is a project initiated by the Royal College of Surgeons (RCS) and aims to reduce time to urgent cholecystectomy for eligible patients with acute biliary pain or cholecystitis or gallstone pancreatitis, by using quality improvement (QI) methodology to empower clinicians to drive change within their own hospital trusts.
+Chole-QuIC was initiated by the Royal College of Surgeons of England (RCS) and aimed to reduce time to urgent cholecystectomy for eligible patients with acute biliary pain or cholecystitis or gallstone pancreatitis, by using quality improvement (QI) methodology to empower clinicians to drive change within their own hospital trusts.

-The goal of Chole-QuIC is for 80% of eligible, admitted patients* to receive their cholecystectomy within 8 days of presentation at hospital, in line with NICE guidance.3
+The goal of Chole-QuIC was for 80% of eligible, admitted patients* to receive their cholecystectomy within 8 days of presentation at hospital, in line with NICE guidance.3

 The project was launched during the first collaborative meeting on Thursday 6th October 2016.
 All 13 participating hospitals attended – giving a varied audience of surgeons, nurses anaesthetists and managers.

 Watch the video below to discover more about Chole-QuIC.